Two-sided expansions of monoids: Abstract

 \section{Abstract}

-We initiate the study of expansions of monoids in the class of {\em two-sided restriction monoids} and show that generalizations of the Birget-Rhodes prefix group expansion, despite the absence of involution, have rich structure close to that of respective relatively free {\em inverse} monoids.
+We initiate the study of expansions of monoids in the class of {\em two-sided restriction monoids} and show that generalizations of the Birget-Rhodes prefix group expansion, despite the absence of involution, have rich structure close to that of relatively free {\em inverse} monoids.

-For a monoid $M$, we define ${\mathcal{FR}}_R(M)$ to be the freest two-sided restriction monoid generated by a bijective copy, $M'$, of the underlying set of $M$, such that the inclusion map $\iota\colon M\to {\mathcal{FR}}_R(M)$ is determined by a set of relations, $R$, so that $\iota$ is a premorphism which is weaker than a homomorphism.
-Our main result states that ${\mathcal{FR}}_R(M)$ can be constructed, by means of a partial action product construction, from $M$ and the idempotent semilattice of ${\mathcal{FI}}_R(M)$, the free $M'$-generated inverse monoid subject to relations $R$.
-In particular, the semilattice of projections of ${\mathcal{FR}}_R(M)$ is isomorphic to the idempotent semilattice of ${\mathcal{FI}}_R(M)$.
+For a monoid $M$ and a class of partial actions of $M$, determined by a set, $R$, of identities, we define ${\mathcal{FR}}_{R}(M)$ to be the universal $M$-generated two-sided restriction monoid with respect to partial actions of $M$ determined by $R$.
+This is an $F$-restriction monoid which (for a certain $R$) generalizes the Birget-Rhodes prefix expansion $\widetilde{G}^{{\mathcal R}}$ of a group $G$.
+Our main result provides a coordinatization of ${\mathcal{FR}}_{R}(M)$ via a partial action product of the idempotent semilattice $E({\mathcal{FI}}_{R}(M))$ of a similarly defined {\em inverse} monoid, partially acted upon by $M$.
 The result by Fountain, Gomes and Gould on the structure of the free two-sided restriction monoid is recovered as a special case of our result.

-We show that important properties of ${\mathcal{FR}}_R(M)$ are well agreed with suitable properties of $M$, such as being cancellative or embeddable into a group.
-We observe that if $M$ is an inverse monoid, then ${\mathcal{FI}}_s(M)$, the free inverse monoid with respect to strong premorphisms, is isomorphic to the Lawson-Margolis-Steinberg generalized prefix expansion $M^{pr}$.
-This gives a presentation of $M^{pr}$ and leads to a model for ${\mathcal{FR}}_s(M)$ in terms of the known model for $M^{pr}$.
+We show that some properties of ${\mathcal{FR}}_{R}(M)$ agree well with suitable properties of $M$, such as being cancellative or embeddable into a group.
+We observe that if $M$ is an inverse monoid, then ${\mathcal{FI}}_{R_s}(M)$, the free inverse monoid with respect to strong premorphisms, is isomorphic to the Lawson-Margolis-Steinberg generalized prefix expansion $M^{pr}$.
+This gives a presentation of $M^{pr}$ and leads to a model for ${\mathcal{FR}}_{R_s}(M)$ in terms of the known model for $M^{pr}$.